matlux/jvm-breakglass/README.md

 * Leave the above server running and open a different shell window before you continue

+You don't need to be inside the current directory of any particular project.
+Actually it's best to be outside of any project so you don't pull any specific project dependencies and introduce an uncertainty.
+If in doubt, type `cd /tmp` to make sure you're outside of any specific Lein project.

 * Start the repl client which introspects into the Java server process

 ```sh